top of page

 MULTIMEDIA EXHIBITS

-Moose Jaw Film Festival: A celebration of the creative and professional achievements of the Saskatchewan film, television, and new media community featuring Nicole Mae’s stop-motion film I’m Not Your Daughter—I’m Something Worse in Queens, New York (February 2026).
+Moose Jaw Film Festival: A celebration of the creative and professional achievements of the Saskatchewan film, television, and new media community featuring Nicole Mae’s stop-motion film I’m Not Your Daughter—I’m Something Worse at the Mae Wilson Theatre, Saskatchewan (February 2026)

 “Family+ Group Exhibition of Poetry”: A Saskatchewan Writers’ Guild group exhibit featuring Mae’s poem And Cried, And Cried at The Government House, Saskatchewan (May 2025)